Cross-Account Access via Console

 You should be returned to the Dropzone_AI role page and see the policies you've added, including the custom policy.

-• Record the ARN for this role which we'll use later when configuring the Dropzone Data and Alert Sources
+• Record the ARN for this role for use later in the Dropzone UI when configuring the Dropzone Data and Alert Sources, where it will be referred to as the "Role ARN"

 Repeat For Additional AWS Accounts